 Part D Relative Bioavailability and Food Effect for a Liquid Formulation-Part D will examine the safety, tolerability, relative bioavailability and food effect of a liquid formulation of LP352 administered.

-Part E Dose Titration-In Part E the safety and tolerability of titrating LP352 will be examined.
+Part E Dose Titration-In Part E of this clinical trial, the safety and tolerability of titrating LP352 will be examined.

 Phase 1b/2a Clinical Trial